The Evening MBA application for Fall 2024 enrollment is open! Learn more about the application process below. Your future awaits.

 - Email us with any questions.

 Submit your Texas McCombs MBA application by the deadline for the round in which you are applying.
 This includes all relevant application components - essays, transcripts, self-reported test scores, letter of recommendation, resume, etc.

 Pay the application fee.
 Your application fee invoice will be available 1-2 business days after application submission.

-Complete your file with UT's Graduate and International Admissions Center (GIAC).
-GIAC is responsible for verifying the validity of your test scores, transcripts, and degrees.
+Complete your file with UT's Office of Graduate Admissions.
+The Office of Graduate Admissions is responsible for verifying the validity of your test scores, transcripts, and degrees.
 1-2 business days after application submission, upload copies of official transcripts and confirm receipt of official test scores.

-Did you receive a promotion, or did you re-take the GMAT or GRE exam since you submitted your application?
+Did you receive a promotion, or did you retake the GMAT or GRE exam since you submitted your application?
 If you have a substantial update to your application, please contact us.
-Please note that there is no guarantee that your update(s) will be considered for evaluation of your candidacy.
+Please note that there is no guarantee that your update(s) will be considered for the evaluation of your candidacy.

 All applicants are reviewed in rounds.
 The Admissions Committee will make a decision by the date published during the round in which you submit your application.

 Once a decision has been released on your application, you will receive an automated email to view your admissions decision.
 All admissions decisions are final for the application cycle.